Change Registry Permissions.

 Valid value types and format of data that follows are: REG_SZ text REG_EXPAND_SZ text REG_MULTI_SZ "string1" "str""ing2" ...
 REG_DATE mm/dd/yyyy HH:MM DayOfWeek REG_DWORD numberDWORD REG_BINARY numberOfBytes numberDWORD(s)...
-REG_NONE (same format as REG_BINARY) REG_RESOURCE_LIST (same format as REG_BINARY) REG_RESOURCE_REQUIREMENTS (same format as REG_BINARY) REG_RESOURCE_REQUIREMENTS_LIST (same format as REG_BINARY) REG_FULL_RESOURCE_DESCRIPTOR (same format as REG_BINARY) REG_QWORD numberQWORD REG_MULTISZ_FILE fileName REG_BINARYFILE fileName If no value type is specified, default is REG_SZ
+REG_NONE (same format as REG_BINARY) REG_RESOURCE_LIST (same format as REG_BINARY) REG_RESOURCE_REQUIREMENTS (same format as REG_BINARY) REG_RESOURCE_REQUIREMENTS_LIST (same format as REG_BINARY) REG_FULL_RESOURCE_DESCRIPTOR (same format as REG_BINARY) REG_QWORD numberQWORD REG_MULTISZ_FILE fileName REG_BINARYFILE fileName If no value type is specified the default is REG_SZ text

 For REG_SZ and REG_EXPAND_SZ, if you want leading or trailing spaces